ddolab/computing-resources-guide/README.md

 * The notorious `EOFError`, `Worker xx terminated`, or `ProcessExitedException`—this error can stem from various causes, often not immediately evident from the stack trace.
 Generally, it indicates that at least one worker or process crashed during the execution of parallelized code.
 Occasionally, the cause may be as simple as a bug within the code itself; therefore, it's advisable to initially run the function without parallelization to verify this isn't the case.

-    More frequently, this error arises due to memory exhaustion.
+    This error arises more frequently due to memory exhaustion.
 To mitigate this, it's recommended to minimize the usage of `@everywhere` and request more cores than strictly required, thereby also acquiring additional memory.
-Requesting full nodes instead of partial ones, and consolidating all computations on a single node if feasible can also help in averting this error.
+Requesting full nodes instead of partial ones and consolidating all computations on a single node, if feasible, can also help avert this error.

 * `Error: On worker x: var not defined`: This frequently occurs when one of your pmapped functions attempts to access a variable that hasn't been defined with `@everywhere`.
 Fortunately, the error message typically specifies the name of the undefined variable, making it easy to rectify.